 For the final month of autumn it’s time to turn your attention to winter plants and spring displays

 1 May 2018

-In the Mediterranean regions of South Australia and WA, the dainty forget-me-not will thrive, whilst in the cooler climes of Tasmania and Victoria gardeners can add the prized saffron crocus to their veggie plots…
+In the Mediterranean-esque regions of South Australia and WA, the dainty forget-me-not will thrive, whilst in the cooler climes of Tasmania and Victoria, gardeners can add the prized saffron crocus to their veggie plots…

 Unlike in other states, nasturtiums grow freely right across the Northern Territory, best suited to sunny spots of the garden with well-drained soil.
 This rapid-growing annual has pretty and palatable petals that are rich in vitamins and impart a peppery kick when picked and sprinkled over salads.
 Its bright blooms grow in resplendent shades of red, yellow and orange with pale green leaves, and make a cheery sight in the flower bed.
 Nasturtiums do spread easily and can be viewed as a weed, but the plant has many benefits, including preventing more invasive weeds from taking over, as well as its cut flower potential.